-In the last week, ITV News London presenter Charlene White has received a torrent of racist abuse on social media sites around her decision not to wear a poppy on-air.
+In the last few years, ITV News Presenter Charlene White has received a torrent of racist abuse on social media sites around her decision not to wear a poppy on-air.

 As a supporter of the Poppy Appeal, here she explains in her own words why she chooses not to wear one when she is reading the news.

 In the last few years I’ve been subjected to a torrent of racist and sexist abuse as a result of me choosing not to wear a poppy on-screen, while presenting for ITV News.